-When it comes to reconnaissance there are many issues to look at, first of course is what does it mean, then, do we fight for information or do we sneak around looking for it, how is technology likely to impact the role, what about the secondary non reconnaissance roles that we have traditionally used the existing equipment for and that is before we get into the inevitable cap badge struggles between the chaps with red trousers and nice blazers and those that like to make loud bangs.
+When it comes to reconnaissance there are many issues to look at, first, of course, is what does it mean, then, do we fight for information or do we sneak around looking for it, how is technology likely to impact the role, what about the secondary non-reconnaissance roles that we have traditionally used the existing equipment for and that is before we get into the inevitable cap badge struggles between the chaps with red trousers and nice blazers and those that like to make loud bangs.

-Before we even get to the weapons grade mother of all omnishambles that is FRES, there is much to consider.
+Before we even get to the weapons-grade mother of all omnishambles that is FRES, there is much to consider.
 However, in looking at the general subject you cannot avoid FRES so I will weave it in as we go.

 In Afghanistan, the Brigade Reconnaissance Force concept has seen a rapid evolution, integrating snipers, forward air controllers, the latest surveillance technology with lightweight vehicles and CVR(T) for example.
 This rapid evolution and experimentation is as we all know, nothing particularly new but the relative and changing emphasis of armour, infantry, engineers and artillery is interesting to note.
 The BRF initially gained traction within 16AAB and 3CDO and has since evolved to include a wide range of trades and larger size overall.
-In Afghanistan for example, it has a greater emphasis on interacting with the local civilian population and obtaining information from this source in addition to straight forward observation.
-Because of operating at some distance from existing units they tend to need a bigger punch than other similarly sized units, hence greater numbers of forward air controllers or mortars and the like.
+In Afghanistan for example, it has a greater emphasis on interacting with the local civilian population and obtaining information from this source in addition to straightforward observation.
+Because of operating at some distance from existing units, they tend to need a bigger punch than other similarly sized units, hence greater numbers of forwarding air controllers or mortars and the like.